bbs4us/pgpkeyserver/doc/keyserver-dump-process.md

 On a linux/unix system, you may download this directory via the following command:

-wget -c -r -p -e robots=off --timestamping --level=1 --cut-dirs=3 --no-host-directories http://keyserver.mattrude.com/dump/current/
+wget -c -r -p -e robots=off --timestamping --level=1 --cut-dirs=3 --no-host-directories https://key.bbs4.us/dump/current/

 These files were created with the following command: sks dump $COUNT $SKSDATE/ sks-dump

 The current archive size is approximately $SIZE, holding $DCOUNT keys in $FILES files.

-If you would like to peer with this server, please send an email to <matt@mattrude.com>.
+If you would like to peer with this server, please send an email to <coppertint@riseup.net>.

-For more information on importing keys from dump files, please see http://keyserver.mattrude.com/guides/building-server/" > $OUTDIR/README.txt
+For more information on importing keys from dump files, please see http://keyserver.mattrude.com/guides/building-server/ and https://key.bbs4.us/guides/building-server/" > $OUTDIR/README.txt

 chown -R $USER:$USER $PREDIR
 {% endhighlight %}